 An INTRODUCTION to GERMANISCHE HEILKUNDE®

-Content: Dirk Hamer Syndrome (DHS), Biological Conflict, Conflict mass, Significant Biological Special Program of Nature (SBS), ca-phase, Conflictolysis (CL), pcl-phase (healingphase), epi-crisis, Hamerscher Herd (HH - Hamer Focus), Tracks, Sympathicotonia and Vagotonia
+CONTENT: Dirk Hamer Syndrome (DHS), Biological Conflict, Conflict content, Conflict mass, Significant Biological Special Program of Nature (SBS), ca-phase, Conflictolysis (CL), pcl-phase (healingphase), epi-crisis, Hamerscher Herd (HH - Hamer Focus), Tracks, Sympathicotonia and Vagotonia

 Dirk Hamer Syndrome see DHS

 This is any conflict that has been initiated by a DHS® strike, it works this way for man and any other mammal.
-Biological Conflicts should be understood in the evolutionary sense, as archaic conflicts, which are basically the same for both man and animal.
+Biological Conflicts should be understood in terms of developmental history, as archaic conflicts, which are basically the same for both man and animal.
 Unlike humans, the animal feels most of these conflicts realistically.
 For example, when we talk about morsel-conflict1, in case of animals it is always about a specific, real morsel, a piece of food that, for example, cannot be swallowed.
 On the other hand, material value can be a "morsel" for a man, e.g. winning a lottery.

 See also Code-Behaviour - The Basis of Biological Conflicts. (not translated yet)

 1 - translater’s note: Dr. Hamer refers to it as “Brocken-Konflikt”

 The Biological Conflicts are all archaic conflicts, affecting both humans and animals in an analogous way.
 Previously, we thought that only so-called "psychological conflicts", i.e. psychological problems, were important, but we were wrong.
 It is the Biological Conflicts only that transform and change the brain, both in man and animal.
 The naming of the conflict contents attests to the fact that these conflicts must be virtually "inter-animal", at least for "us mammals".